Tooth decay, or cavities, is the most common dental problem among children. Tooth decay can begin as soon as a baby’s first tooth comes in.

 - Wipe the gums.
 Before your baby has teeth, wipe the gums with a clean washcloth after feedings and at bedtime.

 - Brush twice a day.
 As soon as the first tooth comes in, start brushing twice a day with a soft child sized toothbrush and water.

 - Use fluoride toothpaste.
 For children two years of age and older, brush with a pea-sized amount of fluoride toothpaste.
-Speak to your child’s pediatrician or dentist about using fluoride toothpaste if your child is younger than 2.
+Speak to your child’s pediatrician or dentist about using fluoride toothpaste if your child is younger than two (2).

 - Help with brushing.
-Make sure to assist and supervise children until they can brush well on their own, at around age 7 or 8.
+Make sure to assist and supervise children until they can brush well on their own, at around age sven (7) or eight (8).

 - Floss.
 Begin flossing when the teeth start to touch each other.